molnarg/js-schema/README.md

 ============

-Better JSON Schema support. js-schema should be able to parse any valid JSON schema and generate JSON Schema for most of the patterns (there are cases when this is not possible in general, e.g. patterns that have external references like the instanceof pattern).
+Better JSON Schema support. js-schema should be able to parse any valid JSON schema and generate JSON Schema for most of the patterns (this is not possible in general, e.g. patterns that have external references like the instanceof pattern).

 Defining and validating resursive data structures: